AcademeForge/FAQ/README.md

 <div class="faq-item">
     <h3>12.
 Can a student re-appear if they fail in Round 1?</h3>
     <div class="answer">
-        <p>No, the test is held once per year.
-You can try again next year.</p>
+        <p>No, the test is held twice per year.
+You can try again next time, just stay connected with Academeforge social profiles for updates.</p>
     </div>
 </div>
 <div class="faq-item">